 “Indeed,” she continued with the following story while both of us enjoyed some sandwiches and extra sweet tea.
 “The thing that it has been messing around you all this time is a Chirpywangler.”

 “Chirpywangler.
 It’s called like that because it speaks on this kind of whispers or chirps which could not be really classified like tweets of any bird or any other creature alive.
 Just in the strange way as you’ve heard it.”

 “Is that the thing which has been hiding my clothes and eating my food?”

-“No” said she blunt “I’m afraid that for some sort of strange reason a bunch of magical creatures are following you.
-Fact, which I don’t really understand, because it’s normal to find those kind of cases on averaged kids which must be prepared but not in visionless adults like you.
-Are you completely sure you don’t remember anything strange that it could happened with you when you were a kid?”
+“No,” said she blunt.
+“I’m afraid that for some sort of strange reason a bunch of magical creatures are following you.
+Fact, which I don’t really understand, because it’s normal to find those kinds of cases on averaged kids which must be prepared but not in visionless adults like you.
+Are you completely sure you don’t remember anything strange that it could happen to you when you were a kid?”